Family Educational Rights and Privacy Act (FERPA) Policy

 FERPA permits the disclosure of PII from students’ education records, without consent of the student, if the disclosure meets certain conditions found in §99.31 of the FERPA regulations.
 Except for disclosures to school officials, disclosures related to some judicial orders or lawfully issued subpoenas, disclosures of directory information, and disclosures to the student, §99.32 of FERPA regulations requires the institution to record the disclosure.
-Eligible students have a right to inspect and review the record of disclosures.
+Eligible students have a right to inspect and review the record of disclosures, which are maintained in the registrar’s office.
 A postsecondary institution may disclose PII from the education records without obtaining prior written consent of the student:

 - To other school officials, including teachers, within McNeese whom the school has determined to have legitimate educational interests.
 This includes contractors, consultants, volunteers, or other parties to whom the school has outsourced institutional services or functions, provided that the conditions listed in §99.31(a)(1)(i)(B)(1) – (a)(1)(i)(B)(2) are met (§99.31(a)(1));

 - To officials of another school where the student seeks or intends to enroll, or where the student is already enrolled if the disclosure is for purposes related to the student’s enrollment or transfer, subject to the requirements of §99.34 (§99.31(a)(2));